Elvanos/webTemplate/README.md

 ## Support & Features
 * Configurable structure of the directories along with file names
 * Automatically generated settings file for easy start
+* Supports both manual and automated modes for bundling JS files

 * Gulp task runner
     * Fully automated, just needs to be started once
+    * Support both for manual and automated tasks (can be configured)
     * Custom error/smooth run reports (WIP)

 * SASS preprocessor autobuild & watcher
     * LibSass 3.5 and node-sass
     * Minified & dev version of the style file
+    * Support for additional .sass/.scss files outside of the main bundle if needed (along with minified version generated)
     * Supports glob sass importing for easier usage

 * Rollup JS autobuild tool & watcher